-The formation of the soft storey is the first noteworthy drop in the lateral load system strength (marked with \bigcirc in the capacity curve of Figure 7 (b)) - the structure remains very stiff until the collapse of the intermediate storey infilled masonry set of walls.
-As stated, the analysis led to the formation of a weak 3^{rd} storey, yet sensitivity analyses carried out afterwards showed that the soft-storey phenomenon can take place either in the 2^{nd} or in the 4^{th} levels, depending on the strength parameters of the diagonal struts.
-The critical role of the infill masonry walls leads to a sudden lateral strength degradation of over 65 percent.
+The formation of the soft storey is the first noteworthy drop in the lateral load system strength (marked with \bigcirc in the capacity curve of Figure 7(b)) - the structure remains very stiff until the collapse of the intermediate storey infilled masonry set of walls.
+As stated, the analysis led to the formation of a weak 3rd storey, yet sensitivity analyses carried out afterwards showed that the soft-storey phenomenon can take place either in the 2nd or in the 4th levels, depending on the strength parameters of the diagonal struts.
+The critical role of the infill masonry walls leads to a sudden lateral strength degradation of over 65%.
 Crushing of these struts leads to a major transformation in the first mode shape and, consequently, also in the lateral load pattern that should be applied to the structure to evaluate its performance.
-Hence, this model is no longer valid for the subsequent structural assessment stages, and a new model had therefore to be developed.
+Hence, this model is no longer valid for the subsequent structural assessment stages and a new model, therefore, had to be developed.

-The formation of a weak 3rd storey can be explained by the combination of the following two main causes: the total storey shear at the 3rd storey is only slightly inferior (-3.8%) to the base shear (as a consequence of the applied force pattern being proportional to the fundamental mode shape); and the total column cross-sectional area at the 3rd storey is 65% of that at the base, leading to a relative increase of the strut stresses at the referred level.
-The collapse of the remaining struts at the 2nd, 4th and 5th storeys is a direct consequence of the geometrical irregularity induced by the setback.
+The formation of a weak 3^{rd} storey can be explained by the combination of the following two main causes: the total storey shear at the 3^{rd} storey is only slightly inferior (-3.8%) to the base shear (as a consequence of the applied force pattern being proportional to the fundamental mode shape); and the total column cross-sectional area at the 3^{rd} storey is 65% of that at the base, leading to a relative increase in the strut stresses at the referred level.
+The collapse of the remaining struts at the 2^{nd} , 4^{th} and 5^{th} storeys is a direct consequence of the geometrical irregularity induced by the setback.

-In the 2^{nd} , damaged, model all the elements that have attained their ultimate capacity (the diagonal masonry struts represented by \boxtimes in Figure 7 (a)) at the instant of the soft-storey formation are removed, as can be seen in Figure 9 (a).
+In the 2^{nd} , damaged model, all the elements that have attained their ultimate capacity (i.e., the diagonal masonry struts represented by \boxtimes in Figure 7(a)) at the instant of the soft-storey formation are removed, as can be seen in Figure 9(a).